camiorca/Reto1-202410/README.md

 <!-- ACKNOWLEDGMENTS -->
 ## Authors and acknowledgment

-* [Dario Correal][dariocorreal-url] is the original author and main developer of the library.
-* [Santiago Arteaga][phillipus85-url] is a contributor and repository administrator.
-* [Luis Florez][le99-url] is a contributor and developed examples and tutorials for the library.
+* [Camilo Ortiz][camiorca-url] is a Data Structures and Algorithms professor in Universidad de Los Andes, Bogota, and developer of the following challenges.

 [Back to top](#challenge-template)